-Miyoung Chun is Vice President of Science Programs at The Kavli Foundation in Oxnard, California.
+Miyoung Chun is Executive Vice President of Science Programs at The Kavli Foundation.

-From 1999 to 2005, she worked for Millennium Pharmaceuticals Inc., as a scientist and project leader, where her research focused on genomics/functional genomics and on molecular imaging in drug discovery and development.
-She discovered and characterized novel genes that are important to inflammatory and cardiovascular diseases and has over 30 US and International issued/published patents.
+From 1999 to 2004 she worked for Millennium Pharmaceuticals Inc. as a scientist and project leader, where her research focused on genomics/functional genomics and on molecular imaging in drug discovery and development.
+She discovered and characterized novel genes that are important to inflammatory and cardiovascular diseases, and has over 30 U.S. and International issued/published patents.

-Dr. Chun obtained her Ph.D. degree in molecular genetics from The Ohio State University in 1990 studying muscle assembly.
-She was a Life Sciences Research Foundation postdoctoral fellow at MIT’s Whitehead Institute with Dr. Harvey Lodish focusing on the cell and molecular biology of receptors.
+She obtained her Ph.D. degree in Molecular Genetics from The Ohio State University in 1990 and was a Postdoctoral Fellow at MIT’s Whitehead Institute studying the cell and molecular biology of receptors.